AlgoMaster Logo

 1. What is Aggregation?

-Aggregation is a weaker form of the whole–part relationship where one class (the “whole”) contains references to other class objects (the “parts”), but the parts can exist independently of the whole.
+Aggregation is a specialized form of association that models a whole-part relationship with loose ownership.
+One class (the "whole") contains references to other class objects (the "parts"), but the parts can exist independently of the whole.

 Key Characteristics of Aggregation:

-• The whole and the part are logically connected.
+• The whole and the part are logically connected through a container-contained hierarchy.

 • The part can exist independently of the whole.

-• The whole does not own the part.
+• The whole does not create or destroy the part.

 • The part can be shared among multiple wholes.